Trees woods and wildlife

 Find out more about our declining woodland bird populations, and how protecting woodland habitats is more important than ever.

 Unassuming yet full of character, starlings are a garden staple.
-Their dark, iridescent plumage, pointed bill and lively walk mark them as handsome birds, but their real wow-factor is in their get togethers.
+Their dark, iridescent plumage, pointed bill and lively walk make them stand-out visitors to the bird table, but their real wow-factor is in their get togethers.

-Once the birds are satisfied that the coast is clear, birds will peel off from the main group in coordinated descents, settling into the roost with a loud flurry of wings and chattering – a spectacle in itself!
+Once the birds are satisfied the coast is clear, individuals will peel off from the main group in coordinated descents, settling into the roost with a loud flurry of wings and chattering – a spectacle in itself!

 Flocks of starlings can often be seen coming into roost over towns across the UK in autumn, as well as at nature reserves with good roosting cover.